- 1 teaspoon avocado or olive oil

 - 1 pound fingerling or white potatoes, washed and quartered

-- 1 bunch celery, chopped (about 3 cups)
+- 6 celery stalks, chopped (about 2 cups)

 - 2 sprigs fresh rosemary